 Is refresh rate important for CAD?

-Refresh rate is important for CAD because it affects your ability to see fine details.
+Refresh rate is important for CAD, and professional video editing because it affects your ability to see fine details.
 The general rule of thumb here is that a higher refresh rate will give you a better view, but there are a few other criteria you should consider: a low response time and high contrast ratio allow the monitor to show more colors without sacrificing clarity.

 When To Upgrade Your Monitor